EMRPS/refinery-planning-benchmark/README.md

 # A production planning benchmark for real-world refinery-petrochemical complexes

-This repository contains the sets and parameters required for constructing the benchmark presented in the paper "**A production planning benchmark for real-world refinery-petrochemical complexes**" by C. Wang, C. Fan, Z. Li, Y. Zhong, T. Kang, Z. Liang, M. Yang, F. Qian, X. Dai, and W. Du.
+This repository contains the sets and parameters required for constructing the benchmark presented in the paper "**A production planning benchmark for real-world refinery-petrochemical complexes**" by W. Du, C. Wang, C. Fan, Z. Li, Y. Zhong, T. Kang, Z. Liang, M. Yang, F. Qian, and X. Dai.
 Computational results were obtained from global optimization solvers ANTIGONE and BARON implemented in GAMS 45.5.0 on a desktop equipped with an Inter(R) Core(TM) i7-8700 CPU 3.20 GHz and 16 GB of RAM.
 You can view the full paper here.

 Please read the **Notes** before using these datas.